TheRacetrack/racetrack/docs/deployment/racetrack-behind-https.md

     kubectl create secret tls tls-secret --namespace=racetrack --key tls.key --cert tls.crt
     ```

+    Note that this will create `tls.crt` which is a self-signed certificate,
-    Note that self-signed certificates are not trusted by browsers and will trigger security warnings.
+    which is not trusted by browsers and will trigger security warnings.
-    They are suitable for development and testing purposes, but not recommended for production environments.
+    Self-signed certificates are suitable for development and testing purposes,
+    but not recommended for production environments.
-    For production use, obtain a certificate from a trusted CA. If using a self-signed certificate in a controlled environment, you can create a root CA and use it to sign server certificates, then install the root CA certificate on client machines to avoid security warnings.
+    For production use, obtain a certificate from a trusted CA. If using a self-signed certificate
+    in a controlled environment, you can create a root CA and use it to sign server certificates,
+    then install the root CA certificate on client machines to avoid security warnings.

 3. Set up an Ingress Controller:
     ```sh
     kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.8.2/deploy/static/provider/cloud/deploy.yaml
     ```

-    Optional: If you're using a local Kubernetes environment like [Kind](https://kind.sigs.k8s.io/) or Minikube,
+    If you're using a local Kubernetes environment like [Kind](https://kind.sigs.k8s.io/) or Minikube,
     you might need to patch the ingress-nginx-controller service to use NodePort
     ```sh
     kubectl patch svc ingress-nginx-controller -n ingress-nginx -p '{"spec": {"type": "NodePort", "ports": [{"nodePort": 30443, "port": 443, "targetPort": 443, "protocol": "TCP", "name": "https"}]}}'